sama1mansn/greenfield-docs/docs/tutorials/get-started/transitioning-from-s3-to-greenfield.md

 description: BNB Greenfield is a blockchain-based decentralized storage solution designed to enhance the decentralization of data ownership and management, allowing users to manage their own data and assets.
 ---

-# Seamlessly Transitioning from S3 to Greenfield: A Quick Start Guide
+# How to transition from S3 to Greenfield

 ## Introduction